Is your home bird proof? Cockatiels should never be left in a room alone. They can go about their business

 Fumes from mothballs, pesticides, hairsprays, perfumes, nailpolish remover, bleach, ammonia,

-paint, varnish, paint remover, permanent markers, nicotine, air freshener (sprays, hanging ones in cars/homes and plugins), carpet
+paint, varnish, paint remover, permanent markers, nicotine, air freshener

 smell, can make your bird sick or cause death.
 Don't use